Subscribe to join thousands of other ecommerce experts

 When the Smart Shopping campaigns were active, traffic increased in the short term, but there was no relevant uplift in terms of conversions.
-Furthermore, the merchant was facing a major issue because his products are mainly tailored towards B2B clients who are primarily active during weekday business hours – but he had no ability to adjust his ad schedule and therefore no control regarding visibility.
+Furthermore, the merchant was facing a major issue because his products are mainly tailored toward B2B clients who are primarily active during weekday business hours – but he could not adjust his ad schedule and therefore had no control regarding visibility.

-Although some of the numbers look good on the first glimpse, you should definitely invest time and investigate them.
-As described within the cases, you do not always know which source is relevant for your traffic (display, Shopping ads etc.) and you sacrifice a lot of things: such as strategic goal diversity, bringing in different ROAS targets for different segments, using margin data for bidding, making use of different settings that could be critical for your business, and so on.
+Although some of the numbers look good on the first glimpse, you should invest time and investigate them.
+You do not always know which source is relevant for your traffic (display, Shopping ads, etc.) and you sacrifice a lot of things.
+Among many, these include strategic goal diversity, bringing in different ROAS targets for different segments, using margin data for bidding, and making use of different settings that could be critical for your business.
 In the end, all you can do is make assumptions.
 No in-depth reporting is possible, so your data sit hidden underground like untapped oil – and you cannot influence anything when things go in the wrong direction.

-Even though this format lacks lots of things, a considerable amount of merchants chooses opting into this format.
+Even though this format lacks lots of things, a considerable amount of merchants choose to opt for this format.
 And if you ask yourself whether this format is right for you, here is my recommendation:

-I think it is a good way to start with Shopping ads and maybe useful if you are working in a small- or medium-sized business where you have to take care of other advertising channels with limited resources.
-You might also use it exclusively for specific items in order to push them a bit (but there are other options available within standard Shopping campaigns).
+I think it is a good way to start with Shopping ads.
+It may be useful if you are working in a small- or medium-sized business, where you have to take care of other advertising channels with limited resources.
+You might also use it exclusively for specific items to push them a bit (but there are other options available within standard Shopping campaigns).
 For more information on this issue, please check out this great read from Kirk Williams.
-If you have any ambitions to diversify or deepen your strategic considerations – for example, bringing in first-party data, making use of various settings and outsmarting competitors in the long run – I would definitely recommend a more sophisticated setup than what is possible in Smart Shopping campaigns.
+If you have any ambitions to diversify or deepen your strategic considerations – for example, bringing in first-party data, making use of various settings, and outsmarting competitors in the long run – I would recommend a more sophisticated setup than what is possible in Smart Shopping campaigns.

-Nevertheless, as described in the beginning, I understand why Google is doing it: in order to get the best performance for their advertisers (which obviously does not work every time yet) and furthermore to eliminate potential entry barriers to this format.
+Nevertheless, as described in the beginning, I understand why Google is doing it.
+To get the best performance for their advertisers (which does not work every time yet) and to eliminate potential entry barriers to this format.
 I can also imagine that other formats such as Showcase Shopping Ads might be supported within Smart Shopping campaigns at some point.
-But regardless of that I can just advise you to think about, if you really want to sacrifice customization, reporting, and numerous settings just for a potential short term performance uplift.
+Nevertheless, bear in mind, whether you want to sacrifice customisation, reporting, and numerous settings just for a potential short-term performance uplift.